icon

 Wild black pearls from French Polynesia are a truly rare gem; so rare, that the pearls themselves were pretty much unheard of until the practice of pearl cultivation came to the islands in the late 1960s and 70s.

-Polynesian legends tell of Oro, the god of war (in other legends, he is of peace and fertility).
+The most prolific and popular Polynesian legend tell of Oro, the god of war (in other tellings, he is the god of peace and fertility).
 In love with the beautiful princess of Bora Bora, he descended to the island on a rainbow of light to give her the most precious treasure the heavens had to offer: Poe Rava, the colorful black Tahitian pearl.

 Pearl Legends: Tahitian Princess with Pearls